extrasmallwinnie/micromeg/README.md

 pak::pak("extrasmallwinnie/micromeg")
 ```

-## Example
+## Toy Example

-First, load in some example data to get an idea for the format of what’s
+First, load in a very simple example to get an idea for the format of
-expected.
+what’s expected and the general processing flow.

 I’ve made up an example study where nasal swabs were taken from people
 who were either “healthy” or “sick” at the time of sampling.
 We’ve
-collected their health status, their age at collection, sex, and
+collected their health status, their age at collection, sex, and simple
 location (rural or urban).
 Let’s load it into our session as an object
 called “metadata”: